floydspace/effect-presentations/scripts/04-effect-for-beginners.md

 ```

 notes:
 now we can provide the pokemon client implementation before passing the result to runPromise.
-Here our implementation of the getById methos is identical to the logic of our getPokemon function previously, but now we could change the data source or adding caching and our downstream usage of the client doesn't need to change at all.
+Here our implementation of the getById method is identical to the logic of our getPokemon function previously, but now we could change the data source or adding caching, and our downstream usage of the client doesn't need to change at all.

 ---